ELECTRIC CLIPPER 74

 I have drawn in what is technically a yard topsail.
 Once up there the main can still be quickly depowered and when working rivers the topsail is often the only one drawing efficiently.

-The Electric Clipper 64 is designed to be manned by a crew of 3, just as the (larger) Thames Barges were but 2 passengers are quartered in the fo'c'sle to help sail the ship on longer voyages.
+The Electric Clipper 74 is designed to be manned by a crew of 3, just as the (larger) Thames Barges were but 2 extra passengers are quartered in the fo'c'sle to help sail the ship on longer voyages.

 THE SHIP’S BOAT

 The Shimmy II has a simple yet effective standing lug rig and will be rowed or carry a 2HP electric outboard.
-Even the ship’s boat is zero emission, the batteries are plugged in to the ship’s generating system.
+Even the ship’s boat is zero emission, the batteries are plugged in to the ship’s generating system and there's a solar panel on the cover.

 "When the wind of change blows, some build walls, others build windmills."